Renaissance/Enlightenment (1600’s-1800’s)

 Conclusion

 By examining the development of siege and fortification technology in the Enlightenment and Renaissance, it can be noted that such technology is heavily linked to society as the costs of one technology triumphing over the other would often lead to attempts to reverse the dynamic.
-Additionally, in cases such as the difference in purpose between European and African forts it can be concluded that the relationship between societies can lead to technology manifesting in different forms as outside powers came to Africa to occupy and control the population, leading to forts that were designed not for defense but to ensure compliance.
+Additionally, in cases such as the difference in purpose between European and African forts it can be concluded that the relationship between societies can lead to technology manifesting in different forms, such as forts that were designed not for defense but to ensure compliance, and path dependence like China’s use of thick walls for defense could lead to drastically different technological outcomes.

 References